uujohnnyuu/huskium/README.md

 ## Advanced Dynamic Element

-Most page objects, as described in the previous section, are called **static elements**.
+Most page objects, as described in the previous section, are called **static element**.
-In contrast, **dynamic elements** are defined at runtime within the test script.
+In contrast, **dynamic element** are defined at runtime within the test script.

-Dynamic element is useful when element locators can't be known beforehand, for example, in dev environments without stable attributes, or when locators frequently change.
+Dynamic element is useful when element locators can't be known beforehand.
+For example, in dev environments without stable attributes, or when locators frequently change.

 Avoid using dynamic elements unless necessary.
 If needed, here are three recommended approaches.
 No matter which method you choose, the final usage will still follow the `page.element.method()` pattern.